 <chr_large size="8" color="" detail="">A</chr_large> un jor

 One can see that project specific elements are used for abbreviations, allographs,

-and large capitals, and that no expansion is provided for the abbreviation in the end of
+and large capitals, and that no expansion is provided for the abbreviation in the

 Graal Multi-Layer Transcriptions

 The digital edition of the Queste del Saint Graal